No-Churn Dulce de Leche Ice Cream

 How to Make Dulce de Leche Ice Cream

-Combine 3/4 of the dulce de leche and 1/4 cup of the whipping cream in a medium bowl.
+Combine 3/4 of the can of dulce de leche with 1/4 cup of the whipping cream in a medium bowl.
 Beat with an electric hand mixer until smooth, about 2 minutes.
-This will help loosen up the caramel sauce mixture so it’s easier to work with.
+Set that aside.

 Scooping Dulce de Leche ice cream

-Add the remaining dulce de leche, heavy cream, and the vanilla extract to a large bowl.
+Add the remaining 1/4 of the can of dulce de leche, the remaining 1 3/4 cups of heavy cream, and the vanilla extract to a large bowl.
 Whip with the hand mixer until stiff peaks form.
 This takes about 5-7 minutes.
 If you’re attempting to whisk this by hand, you can expect it to take more like 20-25 minutes.
 It’s brutal on the wrist and hand, so be prepared if you choose to take the challenge.

 Stiff peaks are when you remove the mixer blades and the whipped cream stands up on its own without falling over.
 If the peaks bend a little bit, continue whipping.